drewswanner/preseed/README.md

 5. Run the build script: `./build /path/to/debian-11.x.x-amd64-netinst.iso /path/to/preseed-debian-11.x.x-amd64-netinst.iso`
 6. Use the new ISO file to build your host.

-Note that the preseed.cfg file has no password for logging in as the "paul" user.
+Note that the preseed.cfg file has no password for logging in as the "drew" user.
 You can set a password or just use SSH keys.
 You can change the password by following these steps:

 1. Put the new password in a text file.
 Call it something like "newpassword.txt".
 2. Generate the new password: `cat newpassword.txt | mkpasswd -s -m sha-512 -S "$(pwgen -ns 16 1)"`